rn1hd/custom-hook-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a small application showing how to write a custom hook to help us fetch data.

+It is served as my training to get familiar in React ecosystem from an online course conducted by one of the best instructors [Yihua Zhang](https://github.com/ZhangMYihua) and his team.
+Here is the link to the original repository: [https://github.com/ZhangMYihua/custom-hook-example](https://github.com/ZhangMYihua/custom-hook-example)

 ## Available Scripts

 In the project directory, you can run: